Parametric Design of a Cable-Driven Coaxial Spherical Parallel Mechanism for Ultrasound Scans: Results

 \section{Results}

-The FEA model is discretized with a refined $3\,\unit{mm}$ mesh, creating 270,216 nodes and 157,895 elements, as shown in Fig.~\ref{fig:FEMAnalysis}a.
+To validate the structural performance of the proposed design, the FEA model is discretized with a refined $3\,\unit{mm}$ mesh, creating 270,216 nodes and 157,895 elements, as shown in Fig.~\ref{fig:FEMAnalysis}a.
 Maximum von Mises stress appeared at the middle joints but stayed below $51\,\mathrm{MPa}$ (Fig.~\ref{fig:FEMAnalysis}b), confirming that Aluminum is a safe material choice with a minimum safety factor of 5.5.
 Total deformation remained well under operational limits, with a maximum of $0.075\,\mathrm{mm}$ (Fig.~\ref{fig:FEMAnalysis}c), while static strain was negligible (Fig.~\ref{fig:FEMAnalysis}d).

-Fig.~\ref{fig:ConfigurationSpace} shows the configuration space for the three actuated joints, where the theoretical cube covering the $360~\unit{\deg}$ is reduced significantly due to self-collisions and limited manipulability regions.

-Fig.~\ref{fig:Workspace} shows the comparison between the theoretical and the real workspace of the proposed mechanism, based on the range of motion required for the ultrasound task.
-The model has a discrete accuracy in tracking the workspace for the pitch and roll, where the small discrepancies are due to the interference between the probe support and the second links of the three legs.
-Meanwhile, it is significantly less accurate for the yaw, where it does not cover a cone of about $90~\unit{\deg}$ corresponding to the anchor points of the two Bowden cables.